 - The Stylish Monday Sweater Edit | October Link Up

 Disclosure: There are affiliate links in this post.

 In Germany, my Mom distinguished between sweatshirts and pullovers.
 Sweatshirts were made from the same material like sweatpants.
 They were a no-no to wear anywhere but on the sports ground, jogging, biking for speed or long-distance, and for the gym.
 The worst, as sleepwear top with sweatpants when we were camping in The Netherlands at the North Sea in March.

 Then there were the pullovers.
 They could be maschine knitwear or hand-made.
 Mom and I always had a big disagreement about both.
-She regularly got hand-me downs for us from her bff who was a very talented knitter and had a boy a couple of years older than me.
-Her friend used expensive 100% pure sheep wool.
-I am allegric to sheep wool and got itchy skin irritations wearing them.
+She regularly got hand-me downs for us from her bff who was a very talented knitter.
+This woman had a boy a couple of years older than me.
+She used expensive 100% pure sheep wool.
+I am allegric to sheep wool and got itchy skin irritations wearing sweater in this material.
 Because of the high quality and beautiful craftsmanship, Mom wanted that I wear them, but I didn’t want to.
 Anyhow, one day they led to a deal after a fight that gave me my first pair of real jeans.